databrad/DSTI_DeepLearning_Project/README.md

         -   Put all the 59 ZENODO data files downloaded in the `DSTI_DEEPLEARNING_PROJECT/data/raw_version/zenodo_data/` folder, whereas put the one KAGGLE file in the folder `DSTI_DEEPLEARNING_PROJECT/data/raw_version/kaggle_data/` .

         -   Finally, you can execute all the cells of the notebook except the last one since you do not have rights needed to push on the Hugging Face repository specified in the variable `CLEAN_DATA_PATH` even though you can read from it.
 Without any GPU, it could quite time but still you will have results.
+Using a GPU will save you time since some deep learning models are called for cleaning the text, but we make sure to save important results locally as .csv so the second time it won't take much time during execution.
+Inspect all cells to understand any process done.

     -   You can freely inspect and execute any notebook in the folder `modeling_noteboks/*`.

         -   For any notebook in the folder `modeling_notebooks/base_model/*`, no additional setup is needed.
-You can execute them locally, but first time it could take some time.
+You can execute them locally, but first time it could take some time if you don't use a GPU.
+We make sure to save important results locally as .npy so the second time it won't take much time during execution.
 Inspect all cells to understand any process done.

         -   For the folder `modeling_notebooks/advanced_model/` (Powerful GPU especially needed in this part):